2025 Kim Bridgford Memorial Sonnet Contest Winner

 Conference attendees participate in workshops and attend panel discussions, readings, lectures, catered receptions, and a banquet.
 Workshops range from three-day intensives on craft techniques such as creative approaches to form, to two-day workshops on subjects such as theme poems, and one-day workshops on topics such as developing a creative practice and assembling a chapbook.

-Noted Keynote Speakers and Spotlight Readers include former U.S. Poet Laureate Rita Dove as well as Kevin Young, Marilyn Hacker, Marilyn Chin, Richie Hofmann, John Poch, and Adrian Matejka.
+Noted Keynote Speakers and Spotlight Readers have included former U.S. Poet Laureate Rita Dove as well as Greg Pardlo, Kevin Young, Marilyn Hacker, Marilyn Chin, Richie Hofmann, John Poch, and Adrian Matejka.
 Past lecturers include 2023 Oxford Professor of Poetry A. E. Stallings, Don Share, Ange Mlinko, and Jehanne Dubrow.
+This year’s lecturer is Major Jackson and the Keynote Speaker is Stephanie Burt.

 Attendees take meals together with faculty and guest poets in an informal lunchroom setting and have the choice of boarding on site or at local hotels.
 Participants can also sign up to read their work at daily Participant Readings sessions and to sell their poetry books in our dedicated on-site book room.
 Evening readings by our acclaimed faculty are also open to non-Conference attendees from the local community.